-- Interim configuration of five lanes, including 4 lanes and on lane taper, from west terminus to Station 541+00. - Interim configuration of four lanes from Station 541+00 to 568+00. - Interim configuration of five lanes, including 4 lanes and one lane taper, from station 568+00 to east terminus.
+- Interim configuration of five lanes, including 4 lanes and one lane taper, from west terminus over Grauwyler Road to Station 541+00. - Interim configuration of four lanes from Station 541+00 to 568+00. - Interim configuration of five lanes, including 4 lanes and one lane taper, from station 568+00 to east terminus.